 Sealing the Deal: The Final Deed

-After you have completed all the steps required during the promise of sale period, the next step is to sign the final deed and officially become a homeowner.
+After you have completed all the steps required during the promise of sale period, the next step is to sign the final deed of sale and officially become a homeowner.
 Before signing the final deed, confirm with your notary to ensure everything is in order, including that you and the seller have fulfilled all your obligations outlined in the promise of sale.
 Additionally, a final inspection by your architect is recommended before signing the final deed—especially when purchasing properties on plan—to ensure that everything aligns with the terms outlined in the promise of sale.

 Final Deed Signing Procedure